Those who teach “church” is different than how

 to the Church of Jesus Christ,

 both universal and local.”emphasis mine, Thomas Schreiner, Paul, Apostle of God’s Glory in Christ, 334

-Bingo.
-The phrase “the church” in these three verses (1 Cor.
+This seems to be right, although we have no evidence of Paul persecuting any church other than that centered in Jerusalem.
+Notice that the phrase “the church” in these three verses (1 Cor.
 15:9, Gal.
 1:13, Phil.
 3:6) combines two aspects, “the people of the church” and “the institution of the church,” as seen in Paul’s explanatory comment in Gal.
 1:13: “I used to persecute the church of God beyond measure and tried to destroy it” (not, “destroy them”).
 Saul’s goal in persecuting the church of God was to destroy both people and institution.
 In other words, complete eradication of all things church.